Real Estate Bubble Index

 At the same time, UBS argues that property prices could rise even higher as vacancies are at an extremely low level in Frankfurt.
 The Swiss investment bank expects the housing shortage will resolve itself in the next years, which we are highly doubting given the low amount of living space Germany is actually creating (and has been creating over the last years).

 That is why we are still confident that real estate will continue to be an exciting and profitable investment over the long term.
-If you share our opinion and want to invest in German real estate in the easiest way possible, then see what kind of real estate security tokens are currently available on our primary and secondary markets.
+If you share our opinion and want to invest in German real estate in the easiest way possible, then see what kind of real estate security tokens are currently available on our marketplace.